View Eva Root's Obituary on OurMidland.com and share memories

 She joined the Midland Moose Auxiliary in 1976.
 Eva served three terms as senior regent at the Moose before transferring to Moose Allheart Chapter 3000.
 She worked many bingos at the Moose when it was located in downtown Midland, as well as being the bartender.
 Eva also worked at the Memorial Presbyterian Church as a custodian.
 She joined the Midland Eagles Auxiliary in 1974 where she ran a euchre tournament before transferring to Sanford Eagles 3677.

 Private services will be held at 11 a.m.
 Friday, April 17, 2020.
 Pastor Steve Gulick from Floyd Church of God will officiate with burial to take place in Lee township Cemetery.
 Friends and family may live stream the funeral service from the safety of their home via a link that will be provided on the Ware-Smith-Woolever Funeral Home website below Eva's obituary.
-Arrangements have been entrusted to the care of Ware Smith Woolever Funeral Directors.
+Those planning an expression of sympathy are asked to consider her family.
+Arrangements have been entrusted to the care of Ware-Smith-Woolever Funeral Directors.